developerserv3546/Weather-Widget/README.md

 # Weather-Widget
-Simple implementation of weather widget for Android with button update.
+Simple implementation of a weather widget for Android with a button update.

 # Preview